 Classic Car Parade Route and Expat Tips

 The classic parade route is easier to see on a map.
 So, the car parade route can be seen in the map below.

-Expat Tips: The classic car parade route this year is the exact same as last year.
+Expat Tips: The classic car parade route this year is expected to be the exact same as last year.
 The longest stretch of the route is along Avenida Las Vegas from the big Bancolombia building in El Poblado to the bridge in Envigado.

 In my experience, it is usually best to go to the longest stretch of the route, as the crowd tends to be more spread out.
 And with an estimated crowd of about one million people viewing this car parade, we highly recommend going early to make sure you find a place with a good view and some shade.

 Also, keep in mind there will be many vendors walking along the car parade route selling drinks and food.